josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧿_warrantless_surveillance_and_risk_management_logic.md

 - **Contract opacity:** NDAs prevent scrutiny of methods.
 - **Oversight gap:** ICO oversight limited; OfS and Charity Commission rarely intervene.

 The system therefore functions as **outsourced surveillance with deniability**.

+The potential impacts and harms, therefore, are magnified once applied to any individuals who would meet "protected characteristics" within the Equality Act 2010; the evidence of PSED mitigation and/or updated DPIA documents post-October 2023 is unclear.

 ---